-It's hard to imagine a destination that pairs better with romance than the Napa Valley.
+It's hard to imagine a destination that pairs better with romance than Napa Valley.

 Here's an itinerary made for couples–from scenic hikes to wine tastings amid the vines.